franscagnetti/appts_scraper/README.md

 docker-compose up airflow-init
 '''

+To start the development environment execute:
+'''
+docker-compose up
+'''

+In other terminal you can look which containers are running executing:
+'''
+docker ps
+'''

 This will initialize the main folders, create the .env file with config parameters and initiate airflow environment and username.
 Default: user airflow password airflow